MystenLabs/sui/doc/src/contribute/research-papers.md

 * **Relevance:** FastPay describes the core protocol at the heart of Sui.
 * **Summary:** FastPay allows a set of distributed authorities, some of which are Byzantine, to maintain a high-integrity and availability settlement system for pre-funded payments.
 It can be used to settle payments in a native unit of value (crypto-currency), or as a financial side-infrastructure to support retail payments in fiat currencies.
-FastPay is based on Byzantine Consistent Broadcast as its core primitive, foregoing the expenses of full atomic commit channels (consensus).
+This is not the protocol Sui uses, yet it proposes the basic safety mechanism that Sui extends.
+FastPay is based on Byzantine Consistent Broadcast as its core primitive, foregoing the expenses of full atomic commit channels
+  (consensus).
 The resulting system has low-latency for both confirmation and payment finality.
 Remarkably, each authority can be sharded across many machines to allow unbounded horizontal scalability.

 ## Narwhal and Tusk: A DAG-based Mempool and Efficient BFT Consensus